-Acclaimed for her brilliant intellect and rich musical imagination coupled with her technical virtuosity, Ildikó Szabó is a laureate of the 2014 Pablo Casals International Cello Competition where she was the winner of the overall 2nd Prize, the Audience Award, and 7 Special Prizes.
+Acclaimed for her musical intellect and imagination coupled with technical virtuosity, Ildikó Szabó is a laureate of the 2014 Pablo Casals International Cello Competition where she was the winner of the overall 2nd Prize, the Audience Award, and 7 Special Prizes.
 She is also a top prize winner of the German Music Competition, TONALi, Popper International Competition, Janigro International Competition, and Liezen International Competition.
 In 2013 she was awarded the Junior Prima Prize as the best young artist of the year.

 Invited to world leading music festivals, in August 2018, Ildikó Szabó made her debut at the Schleswig-Holstein Musik Festival was invited to the Gstaad String Academy and appeared at the Mendelssohn Festival with Hamburger Symphoniker.
 Debut at the Mecklenburg-Vorpommern Festspiele will follow in 2019.
 Previous festival invitations have included the Verbier Festival, The International Holland Music Sessions, Heidelberger Frühling, Rheingau Festival, and the Budapest Spring Festival.
 She was invited twice to the Krzyzowa Chamber Music Festival and the Prussia Cove International Musicians Seminar and was a Festival Fellow at the 2016 Piatigorsky Cello Festival in Los Angeles.

-Ildiko Szabó’s discography already includes two CDs for Hungaroton Classic.
-Her first album, “Dances of the Elves”, recorded when she was 14 years old presents a collection of virtuosic pieces.
-The second, a collaboration with her father, cellist Peter Szabó, released in 2014, brings back to life the music of Pablo Casals’ friend and favourite composer, Emanuel Moór.
+Ildikó Szabó has recorded two CDs for Hungaroton Classic.
+“Dances of the Elves”, recorded when she was 14, presents a collection of virtuosic pieces.
+The second, a collaboration with her father, cellist Peter Szabó and conductor Zsolt Hamar released in 2014, brings back to life the music of Pablo Casals’ friend and favourite composer, Emanuel Moór.
 Her next project to be recorded in February, March 2019 focuses 20th and 21st century Hungarian music for solo cello featuring works by Kodály, Ligeti, Csaba Szabó, Kurtág and Eötvös.